What Animal Is Digging Holes in My Yard? 9 Types of Bothersome Burrowers

 Q: I keep finding mysterious holes all over my lawn.
 How do I determine what type of animal is digging holes in my yard?

-A: Many different animals can be digging in a homeowner’s garden or leaving holes in the grass.
-When determining what makes small holes in the ground, there are a few factors to consider, such as the size of holes in the grass and the presence of any mounds of dirt.
+A: There are many different animals that could be digging in a homeowner’s garden or leaving holes in the grass.
+When determining what makes small holes in the ground, there are a few factors for homeowners to consider, such as the size of holes in the grass and the presence of any mounds of dirt.
 Looking at pictures of animal holes in the yard can be useful for identification, but there may also be a distinctive smell or type of mess specific to a particular kind of animal.
-If you’re asking yourself, “What is making holes in my yard?” here are some possible answers.
-And if you’re unsure of how to treat what animal is digging holes in the yard, it’s always best to reach out to one of the best pest control companies or best wildlife removal services.
+Those wondering, “What is making holes in my yard?” can find some possible answers in this guide.
+And for those who are uncertain about how to treat their nuisance wildlife problem, a wildlife removal or pest control service can solve this mystery and help keep critters out of the yard and garden.

 Skunks dig in lawns to find insect larvae, and you may notice their distinctive smell.

-Skunks dig two types of holes: larger burrows for sleeping (typically around 8 inches wide and relatively deep) and little holes for finding food.
+There are two types of skunk holes: larger burrows for sleeping (typically around 8 inches wide and relatively deep) and little holes for finding food.

-In addition to holes in the lawn, homeowners may be able identify if a skunk is present by its distinctive and pungent odor.
+In addition to holes in the lawn, homeowners may be able to identify if a skunk is present by its distinctive and pungent odor.
 However, the glands skunks use to spray their smelly liquid take about 10 to 14 days to refill, so a homeowner may notice the holes before noticing a skunk’s smell.
 It may be possible to get rid of a skunk problem by installing a fence or motion sensor lights.
 Putting out some of the best skunk repellents, or natural alternatives such as jalapeno and cayenne, can also be effective.
 Those who would prefer to leave this task to a professional can expect to pay average skunk removal costs between $300 and $600.

 Groundhogs, voles, and gophers burrow for shelter.

-When wondering what animal digs holes in the yard, groundhogs, voles, and gophers might also be the culprits.
+When wondering what animal digs holes in the yard, homeowners may discover that groundhogs, voles, or gophers might be the culprits.

-Since groundhogs live underground, they dig medium-sized holes or burrows that lead to an underground network.
+Groundhog holes are medium-size holes or burrows that lead to an underground network.
 Typically, there’s only one entrance to these burrows, and they’re usually around 12 inches wide and near trees, walls, or fences.
 Homeowners can look into how to plug groundhog holes to get rid of groundhogs—filling the hole with soil or gravel typically does the trick.
 Otherwise, it might be worth the cost of groundhog removal to have the problem dealt with professionally.

-Voles create even smaller, dime-sized holes.
-If a homeowner sees small holes in the yard with no mounds, voles may have created them.
+Voles create even smaller, dime-size holes.
+If a homeowner sees small holes in the yard with no mounds, they may have been created by voles.
 Voles also make “runways” in the grass.
 These runways look like dirt-covered trails across a yard.
 Homeowners can expect to find vole runways and holes in the spring after snow and ice have melted.
 Emory Matts, a board-certified entomologist and technical service manager for Rentokil Terminix, explains that vole holes in the yard are often easily repaired.
 He goes on to say that “some years may have very high vole populations and with more voles, they can potentially do much more damage to the grass.”
 In this case, it’s a good idea for a homeowner to look into the best vole repellents or opt for professional vole removal.

 Many homeowners have trouble telling the difference between gophers vs. groundhogs.
 Gophers leave behind more of a mess than groundhogs and voles, tearing up grass and uprooting plants.
 They might also chew up electric wiring or destroy sprinkler systems.
-To determine whether the culprit in a homeowner’s backyard is a gopher, look for mounds of dirt next to small burrows, usually about 2 to 3 inches wide.
+To identify gopher holes, homeowners can look for mounds of dirt next to small burrows, usually about 2 to 3 inches wide.
 Some homeowners attempt to get rid of gophers by flooding or fumigating their holes.
 However, these methods can be limited in their effectiveness, so it’s typically best for a homeowner to hire a wildlife removal professional instead.

 Moles create volcano-shaped mounds of dirt when digging, and they can wreak havoc on a yard.

 Moles are ground-dwelling creatures that typically favor rich soil.
 Moles are sometimes mistaken for voles; however, the biggest difference between the holes made by voles vs. moles is that moles leave volcano-shaped mounds of dirt, whereas voles do not.
 Mole holes in the yard will look like raised tunnels with lumps of dirt or hills nearby and are especially likely to be found in a garden.
 Moles also tend to destroy the roots of plants and can damage a building’s foundation.
 Another sign of moles is an increase in weeds.
 A significant invasion of moles might indicate the presence of other soil pests.

 Moles can wreak havoc on a yard in many ways, so identifying them early is crucial.
-A wildlife removal specialist will be essential to ensure that moles don’t take over the property.
+A wildlife removal specialist can get rid of moles humanely while ensuring these critters don’t take over the property.
 The cost of yard mole removal starts at around $100.

 Raccoons can make a mess of a yard and may pull out pieces of grass or sod.

-Raccoons are known to make a mess.
-In fact, it’s common to find raccoons digging through garbage cans or getting into food that might be left outside.
-However, they can also make a mess in the yard from where these critters have pulled out pieces of grass or sod and digging up the lawn or garden.
+It’s common to find raccoons digging through garbage cans or getting into food that might be left outside.
+However, homeowners may also find raccoon holes in the yard from where these critters have pulled out pieces of grass or sod and dug up the lawn or garden.
 Because they feed on grubs, raccoons tend to use their paws to pull and flip pieces of sod or rip and tear up grass with shallow roots.
 One way to identify raccoon activity is by their droppings.
 Raccoon poop looks like a dark tube that is a few inches long—if a homeowner notices this in addition to holes, it’s likely a raccoon is feasting on grubs in their lawn..

 Additionally, skunks and raccoons often feed in the same area overnight.
-If you notice a strong skunk smell, there might be a raccoon present as well.
+If there is a strong skunk smell in the yard, there might be a raccoon present as well.

 Digger bees, earthworms, and wasps can also create holes in a yard.